foxglove/terraform-examples/primary-site/aws/README.md

 Once the resources are created, you'll be able to deploy the Helm charts into the created EKS cluster, and use the included S3 buckets for inbox and lake.

-The template's IAM user is created with programmatic access, which can be used in the Kubernetes cluster's `cloud-credentials` secret, allowing the services to connect to the inbox and lake buckets.
+The Helm chart's service accounts need to be configured to use the IAM roles created by this template, allowing the services to connect to the inbox and lake buckets.

 ## Getting started